spacepy/dbprocessing/sphinx/source/scripts.rst

 dataToIncoming.py
 -----------------
-concept, never actually used. supposed to be one script + config file, but we wound up using separate scripts for everything
+Concept, never actually used. supposed to be one script + config file, but we wound up using separate scripts for everything

 dbOnlyFiles.py:
 ---------------